akshayhari/Pathfinding_A-star/README.md

 - Press SPACEBAR after creating all the cells to draw the path

 Note:
+- Requires PyGame module.
 - Paths can be straight line as well as diagonal.
 - This program is not written with coding standards.
 Only meant for beginner to intermediate level users.
-- Contains Global Variables which, I understand, are very bad :/ Always go for OOP whenever possible
+- Contains Global Variables which, I understand, are very bad :/ Go for OOP whenever possible
 - Might have some bugs.
 Haven't done any QA.
 Let me know if you find any.

 Inspired from A* Implementation by [jmarron7](https://github.com/jmarron7/a-star-pathfinding-visualizer)